-Welcome - and thank you for visiting our site!
+Happy New Year and thank you for visiting our site.

 The course is generic however, and not just for use in youth settings.
-In recent years we have been offering training to teams working with vulnerable and troubled families as well as Community Safety Officers and Housing staff and we are now working with several local and unitary authorities supporting them in their quest to become fully restorative across all agencies and services.
+In recent years we have been offering training to teams working with vulnerable and troubled families as well as Community Safety Officers and Housing staff and we are now working with several local and unitary authorities supporting them in their quest to base their day-to-day practice internally as well as with clients and service users on restoratve principles and practices.
+This amounts to culture transformation at a profound level and is our most exciting and rewarding work.

 Whether you are wanting to develop your own relational or restorative skills or whether you are looking for support for you and your colleagues to transform your workplace ethos and culture, you have come to the right place.